Laura Poitras says she’s been fired by First Look Media over Reality Winner controversy. Now she’s questioning the watchdog’s integrity.

 “I was told my firing was effective immediately and without cause, my access to email was shut down, and that the company had no plans to communicate my abrupt termination to the public,” Poitras wrote in her letter.

 She also elaborated on her concerns about the Intercept’s internal investigation, alleging that “the so-called ‘independent’ review” was done by the same lawyer who worked on the Winner story.
-David Bralow, the newsroom lawyer who said he conducted the second review, told The Washington Post he joined the company after the Winner story was published and had nothing to do with its reporting or editing.
+David Bralow, the newsroom lawyer who said he conducted the second review, told The Washington Post that he joined the company after the Winner story was published and had nothing to do with its reporting or editing.

 “CEO Michael Bloom and Editor-in-Chief Betsy Reed have demonstrated repeatedly that they consider the whistleblowers and journalists who risk their lives on behalf of the organization as disposable.
 They demonstrated this by their lack of effort to protect Reality Winner,” Poitras wrote.